Xuwudong/openresty_emmy_lua_debugger/README.md

 ## an openresty with emmy lua debugger

-> this is a docker image for openresty with emmy lua debugger,
+> This Docker image includes OpenResty with the Emmy Lua Debugger.
-> use this can debug lua code on docker container in goland,
+> Using this setup, you can debug Lua code within a Docker container using GoLand.
-> please read this [debug doc](./doc/debug.md) for more detail
+> For more details, please refer to the [debug documentation](./doc/debug.md)

 ### quickstart
 1. install docker on your machine